05

 SYBAss founded YORP because the gap was structural

-The institutional movement is the story.
-SYBAss member yards (Lurssen, Feadship, Oceanco, Heesen, Royal Huisman, Vitters, Baltic, Abeking & Rasmussen, Codecasa, CRN, Benetti, Sanlorenzo) collectively build roughly two thirds of yachts over 40 metres.
+The institutional movement is the story: SYBAss member yards (Lürssen, Feadship, Oceanco, Heesen, Royal Huisman, Vitters, Baltic, Abeking & Rasmussen, Codecasa, CRN, Benetti, Sanlorenzo) collectively build roughly two thirds of yachts over 40 metres.
 They do not stand up an industry register without a problem they want fixed.

 The owner's representative market